Pind Daan from Malaysia: Complete 2026 Guide to Gaya, Varanasi and Prayagraj

 The most efficient routing depends on your destination city:

 • For Varanasi: Fly into Lal Bahadur Shastri Airport (VNS) via Delhi or Mumbai.
-The journey from KLIA is typically 7–9 hours total including connection.
+One-way fare from KUL: MYR 535-1,200.
+Trip.com and Skyscanner often have competitive deals on this route.

 • For the Full Circuit (Prayagraj + Gaya + Varanasi): Fly into Delhi, take the train or flight to Prayagraj, proceed to Gaya by road or train (approx. 4 hours), then onward to Varanasi (approx. 3 hours).
 Return from Varanasi to Delhi for the flight home.